13 min read

 • 1 process, many threads: Thread-based (good for I/O, watch for race conditions)

-• Many processes, few threads each: Hybrid (most production systems)
+• Many processes, few threads each: Hybrid (this is what most production systems use)

-• Many processes, 1 thread each: Process-based (maximum isolation)
+• Many processes, 1 thread each: Process-based (maximum isolation, higher overhead)

 Processes: Isolated Houses